Sashité for Developers

 }

 All fields are optional.
-Each field represents changes to different aspects of the game Position.
+Each field represents changes to a distinct aspect of the game Position.

 5.2 Grammar (EBNF)